LiamBou/V-Lille/README.md

 ## Features

-1. Fetching Real-Time Data:
+1. **Fetching Real-Time Data**:
 - The application fetches real-time data of V'Lille stations using the MEL open data portal.
 This is done through the `StationApiInterface` class, which makes HTTP requests to retrieve station data.
-2. Displaying Stations on a Map:
+2. **Displaying Stations on a Map**:
 - The application displays the fetched stations on a map.
 This is handled in the `MapScreen` widget, which uses the `flutter_map` package to render the map and markers for each station.
-3. Search Functionality:
+3. **Search Functionality**:
 - Users can search for specific stations using a search bar.
 The search functionality is implemented using the `StationSearchDelegate` class, which allows users to search and select stations.
-4. Favorite Stations:
+4. **Favorite Stations**:
-    - Users can mark stations as favorites.
+- Users can mark stations as favorites (*isFavorite* attribut on the database).
 The favorite status is preserved even when the station data is refreshed.
 This is managed in the `refreshStations` method of the `StationApiInterface` class, which ensures that the favorite status is not lost during data updates.
-5. Local Database Storage:
+5. **Local Database Storage**:
 - The application uses a local database to store station data.
 This is managed by the `StationDatabaseInterface` class, which handles inserting and updating station records in the database.

 ## Dependencies